-The Internet Is Convinced that This Insta-Model Is Rihanna’s Doppelgänger
+The Internet Thinks This Insta-Model Is Rihanna’s Doppelgänger

 There’s nothing the internet loves more than plucking a random Instagram user from obscurity and thrusting them into the spotlight as a celebrity look-alike.
 It’s happened with Gigi Hadid (twice!), Ariana Grande, Ryan Gosling, and, now, Rihanna.
-Andele Lara, a model and beauty influencer, is breaking the internet for how much she looks like the 29-year-old singer—and, upon closer inspection, we can confirm that Lara is indeed Rihanna 2.0.
+Model and beauty influencer Andele Lara is currently breaking the internet because of how much she looks like the 29-year-old singer—and, upon closer inspection, we can confirm that Lara is indeed Rihanna 2.0.

 Lara first caught the internet’s attention when YouTube sensation and celebrity makeup artist, Patrick Starr, posted a photo with her to tease a new Fenty Beauty makeup tutorial.
 (Obviously.)
 “Any Wild Wild Thoughts on what I filming with my model @andelelara ??
 Thanks @fentybeauty 😏😏😏” Starr captioned the shot.